jhrcook/statistical-rethinking/ch10_counting-and-classification.md

     constant across trials
       - the binomial is actually just a special case of this distribution
-      - also called *categorical regression* or *maximum extropy classifier* (in ML)
+      - also called *categorical regression* or *maximum entropy classifier* (in ML)

 \[